madainnovation/Jumla-Sign-Language-Annotation-Tool-By-Mada-Center/README.md

 ![Home Image](https://github.com//madainnovation/Jumla-Sign-Language-Annotation-Tool-By-Mada-Center/blob/main/public/jumla%20annotation%20tool.PNG?raw=true)

-### if you’re writing or working about this tool, please cite this paper:

-Achraf Othman, Oussama El Ghoul, “Syntactic and semantic annotation tool for Qatari Sign Language Corpus”, 8th International Conference on Information and Communication Technology and Accessibility ICTA’21, December 8-10, 2021 [online].

 ## Installation
 Below all required instruction to setup a server in order to run the Jumla Sign Language Annotation Tool.
 ## Packages